fuglaro/filet-cloud/README.md

 * You can normalise the quality value in the FC_JPEG_CMD if the command does not accept a normalised 1-100 quality range, like with ffmpeg: `FC_JPEG_CMD=ffmpeg -i PATH -q:v $((35-QUALITY/3)) -vf scale=WIDTH:-1 -update 1 -f image2 -vcodec mjpeg -`

 # TODO (Current WIP)
-* Backup active-folder plugin.
-Output file links to a backup output file.
-Command first outputs the message "Running in background - refresh to monitor...", flushes, then launches the backup in background with redirection of both channels to the backup output file, then returns.
-Add this as a long-running-actions tips and tricks.
 * Update demo video (on firefox for mac with darkmode for better styling) - switch to Mobile phone view to demo profile view..
 * Add to xtermjs tools list.